-- Fixed assets, comprised of high value, long-term use inventory, can cost $260,000 per hour in unplanned production downtime if mismanaged.
+- Fixed assets are comprised of high value, long-term use inventory, can cost $260,000 per hour in unplanned production downtime if mismanaged.

 - Common enterprise asset management challenges include inaccurate data, lack of visibility, timeliness, costly downtime and inability to scale.